-Tiny coffees, gelato mountains, visuals of god himself and stunning streets, I could of walked for days on end.
+Florence in one day is an adventure of tiny coffees, gelato mountains, visuals of god himself and stunning streets - I could of walked for days on end!
 Florence has everything!
 Florence, Italy was where we truely felt the heart of Europe, a world away from our gum trees and cockatoos.
 The Fiery red Giglio (Fleur De Lis), a symbol of beauty and strength, catching my eye around every corner.
 We explored til our feet hurt and our hearts were exploding from pure love for this city.

-We started our day early with a walk to the greatest view of the city, atop Piazzale Michelangelo.
+We started our one day in Florence early with a walk to the greatest view of the city, atop Piazzale Michelangelo.
 A stunning lookout with a huge replica Michelangelo's David statue admiring his birthplace below.

 TIP: There is minimum public transport, though you really won't need it.
 This is quite a small city, with tiny streets.
 Mini buses are used for a local transport system and it is advised to buy your tickets before getting onto the bus.

 This plaza contains the Santa Maria del Fiore Cathedral, Bapistry of St John and Giotto's Bell Tower.
-These would have to be up in my top 3 buildings of our European Adventure, along with the Vitus Cathedral (Prague) and Notre Dame Cathedral (Paris).
-The incredible detail on every inch had me gobsmacked!
+These would have to be up in my top 3 buildings of our European Adventure, along with the Vitus Cathedral in Prague and Notre Dame Cathedral in Paris.
+The incredible detail on every inch had me gobsmacked.